Restitutor-Orbis/DISYS-MiniProject2/README.md

 Go into server directory: go run .

 Create client:
-Go into client directory: go run.
+Go into client directory: go run .
 Do this for as many clients you want in the chat

 ## Log